ejnguyen1/sp25-cse110-lab4/expose/javascript/part2.md

     F. `true === Boolean(2) = true` <br>
     `Boolean(2)` returns `true`, causing these values to be strictly equal. <br>
 15. The `==` operator checks regular equality, meaning values that are equivalent but different types will be determined equal.
 The `===` checks for strict equality, meaning values must be the same type (equal without conversions).
+17. `modifyArray` iterates through the inputted array.
+For each value in the array, the function uses `callback` to perform another function on this individual number in the array.
+In this case, `callback` calls the function `doSomething`, which multiplies an inputted integer by 2.
+This causes each number in the inputted array to be doubled.
+18.